gphat/catalyst-plugin-session-store-redis/README.md

 # DESCRIPTION

-`Catalyst::Plugin::Session::Store::Redis` is a session storage plugin for Catalyst that uses the Redis ([http://code.google.com/p/redis/](http://code.google.com/p/redis/)) key-value database.
+`Catalyst::Plugin::Session::Store::Redis` is a session storage plugin for Catalyst that uses the Redis ([http://redis.io](http://redis.io)) key-value database.

-# NOTES
+# CONFIGURATION

-- **Expired Sessions**

-    This store does **not** automatically expire sessions.
-You can call `delete_expired_sessions` to clear any expired sessions.
-All sessions will then be checked, one at a time.
-If a session has expired then it will be deleted.
+By default it will use 127.0.0.1:6379 as server, and enables autoreconnect after 60 if the connection fails.
+In addition you can use any configuration parameter of `Redis` prefixing "redis\_"  in the hash under the `Plugin::Session`

 # WARNING